Maserati's boss said the Alfieri isn't a GT, rather a "perfect sized" 2+2

 The 2+2 cabin is influenced by the Maserati 5000 GT and is built around a central screen.
 The instrument panel is a digital twin-dial affair and the floor is finished in a material that simulates the oxidised steel finish found on race cars from the 1950s.

-Maserati chief executive, Harald Wester, is talking up the new concept as a present to all the workers who have had to go through the lows of Maserati's history, and who have persevered through thick and thin.
+Maserati chief executive, Harald Wester, has called the car a present to all the workers who have had to go through the lows of Maserati's history, and who have persevered through thick and thin.
 This car – and the future – is presented as being an end to the turbulent years.
 "Sustainable growth is coming," he said.

 "This is what quiet, hard-working passionate car makers make.
 This is the future of our design and our homage to our history.
 We are evaluating now if this can go in to production and complement our line-up.
 Just imagine the possibilities of building and selling this car.